odpi/egeria-docs/site/docs/connectors/repository/crux/index.md

 !!! attention "Read operations are eventually consistent"
     Since the indexes are local to each pod, read operations will be eventually consistent: the specific pod to which a query is routed may not yet have updated its embedded index with the results of the very latest write operations from some other pod.

+    (Note in particular that this has a knock-on impact to our test suites, which currently assume immediate consistency: expect various scenarios to fail if you decide to run them against an eventually-consistent HA configuration.)

 !!! danger "Cannot yet be dynamically scaled"
     Currently configuration of Egeria requires making a number of REST API calls, which limits how dynamic we can be in adding or removing pods to an already-running cluster (in particular: [we cannot rely on a readiness probe to indicate pod readiness to process actual work, but only its readiness to be configured](https://github.com/odpi/egeria-connector-crux/issues/127#issuecomment-841678140){ target=issue }).
 We hope to address this soon by allowing configuration and startup to be done without relying on REST calls, at which point we should be able to also support dynamically adding and removing pods from the cluster.

+[^1]: For other databases, modify the `JDBC_DRIVER_URL` value in the `configmap.yaml` of the chart to point to the location of the appropriate driver, and replace the use of the `bin/bootstrapConfig.sh` script in the `init-and-report.yaml` template with an inline script in that template (to specify [the appropriate Crux configuration and JDBC dialect to use for the document store :material-dock-window:](https://opencrux.com/reference/1.18.1/jdbc.html#_example_configuration){ target=crux }).

 --8<-- "snippets/abbr.md"